ooni/ooni.org/content/post/ethiopia-report.md

 includes evidence of recent censorship events during Ethiopia’s political upheaval.

 See the [Amharic translation](/post/ethiopia-report/amharic-translation.pdf) of the report.
+Translated by Wolete Mariam.

 View the **pdf** version of the report [here](/documents/Ethiopia-Offline-evidence-of.pdf).